GurpreetSDeol/Predicting-Illegal-Fishing-using-Neural-Network-/README.md

 Project Structure

 # Folders
+API and AWS
+Contains the test files for the global fishing watch API.
 Algorithm
 Contains the Jupyter notebook for building and training the neural network model.
+Data Analysis
+Contains plots and analysis of the data.
 Data Processing
 SQL and Jupyter notebooks for creating the database, loading data, and classifying fishing activity.
 Plots